nezvers/GameSystemsInC/README.md

-# Gamedev systems in C [with Raylib]
+# Gamedev systems in C

-## Single header libraries that comes with example projects
+## Single header libraries that comes with example projects using Raylib

 ## DISCLAIMER:
 The code is not testested in production.
 It was made as programming excercise.